Dv-beep/ai-platform-poc/README.md

 # **AI-POC: Retrieval-Augmented Generation (RAG) System**

-This project implements an on-premise Retrieval-Augmented Generation (RAG) pipeline for securely querying TLI internal knowledge bases (KBs/SOPs).
+This project implements an on-premise Retrieval-Augmented Generation (RAG) pipeline for securely querying an internal knowledge bases (KBs/SOPs).
 All data, embeddings, and LLM inference remain fully inside the network—no cloud services or external APIs.

 The system is built using OpenWebUI, a custom RAG API, ChromaDB, Ollama, and a document indexer, all running in an isolated containerized environment.